Clifford Neural Layers for PDE Modeling: Background: Clifford algebras

 The pair $(p,q)$ is called the \textit{signature} and defines a Clifford algebra $Cl_{p,q}(\R)$, together with the basis elements that span the vector space $G^{p+q}$ of $Cl_{p,q}(\R)$.
 Vector spaces of Clifford algebras have scalar elements and vector elements, but can also have elements consisting of multiple basis elements of the generating vector space $\R^n$, which can be interpreted as plane and volume segments.
 Exemplary low-dimensional Clifford algebras are: (i) $Cl_{0,0}(\R)$ which is a one-dimensional algebra that is spanned by the basis element $\{1\}$ and is therefore isomorphic to $\R$, the field of real numbers; (ii) $Cl_{0,1}(\R)$ which is a two-dimensional algebra with vector space $G^1$ spanned by $\{1,e_1\}$ where the basis vector $e_1$ squares to $-1$, and is therefore isomorphic to $\CC$, the field of complex numbers; (iii) $Cl_{0,2}(\R)$ which is a 4-dimensional algebra with vector space $G^2$ spanned by $\{1,e_1,e_2,e_1e_2\}$, where $e_1,e_2,e_1e_2$ all square to $-1$ and anti-commute.
 Thus, $Cl_{0,2}(\R)$ is isomorphic to the quaternions $\HH$.

-\paragraph{Grade, dual, geometric product.} The \emph{grade} of a Clifford algebra basis element is the dimension of the subspace it represents.
+\textbf{Grade, dual, geometric product. } The \emph{grade} of a Clifford algebra basis element is the dimension of the subspace it represents.
 For example, the basis elements $\{1,e_1,e_2,e_1e_2\}$ of the vector space $G^2$ of the Clifford algebra $Cl_{2,0}(\R)$ have the grades $\{0,1,1,2\}$.
 Using the concept of grades, we can divide Clifford algebras into linear subspaces made up of elements of each grade.
 The grade subspace of smallest dimension is $M_0$, the subspace of all scalars (elements with 0 basis vectors of the generating vector space).
 Elements of $M_1$ are called vectors, elements of $M_2$ are bivectors, and so on.
 In general, a vector space $G^{p+q}$ of a Clifford algebra $Cl_{p,q}(\R)$ can be written as the direct sum of all of these subspaces: $ G^{p+q} = M_0 \oplus M_1 \oplus \ldots \oplus M_{p+q} \ . $ The elements of a Clifford algebra are called \emph{multivectors}, containing elements of subspaces, i.e. scalars, vectors, bivectors, \ldots, $k$-vectors.
-The basis element with the highest grade is called the \emph{pseudoscalar}\footnote{In contrast to scalars, pseudoscalars change sign under reflections.}, which in $\R^2$ corresponds to the bivector $e_1e_2$, and in $\R^3$ to the trivector $e_1e_2e_3$.

-The \emph{dual} ${\va}^*$ of a multivector $\va$ is defined as $ \va^* = \va i_{p+q} \ , $ where $i_{p+q}$ represents the respective pseudoscalar of the Clifford algebra.
+The basis element with the highest grade is called the \emph{pseudoscalar}\footnote{In contrast to scalars, pseudoscalars change sign under reflections.}, which in $\R^2$ corresponds to the bivector $e_1e_2$, and in $\R^3$ to the trivector $e_1e_2e_3$. \\ The \emph{dual} ${\va}^*$ of a multivector $\va$ is defined as $ \va^* = \va i_{p+q} \ , $ where $i_{p+q}$ represents the respective pseudoscalar of the Clifford algebra.
 This definition allows us to relate different multivectors to each other, which is a useful property when defining Clifford Fourier transforms.
 For example, for Clifford algebras in $\R^2$ the dual of the scalar is the bivector, and in $\R^3$, the dual of the scalar is the trivector.
+Finally, the \emph{geometric product} is a bilinear operation on multivectors.
+For arbitrary multivectors $\va$, $\vb$, $\vc \in G^{p+q}$, and scalar $\lambda$, the geometric product has the following properties: (i) closure, i.e. $\va\vb \in G^{p+q}$, (ii) associativity, i.e. $(\va\vb)\vc = \va(\vb\vc)$; (iii) commutative scalar multiplication, i.e. $\lambda\va = \va\lambda$; (iv) distributive over addition, i.e. $ \va(\vb+\vc) = \va\vb + \va\vc$.
+The geometric product is in general non-commutative, i.e. $\va\vb \neq \vb\va$.
+Note that Equation~\ref{eq:quadratic_relations} describe the geometric product specifically between basis elements of the generating vector space.